venkatviswa/sf-schema-intelligence/README.md

 **Phase 3 — Embedding-Based Rename Detection:** Uses sentence-transformers (runs locally, no API cost) to detect when objects or fields were renamed between versions — rather than incorrectly reporting them as a delete + add.

-**Phase 4 — Severity Classification:** XGBoost classifier trained on Salesforce release notes to score diff severity more accurately than rules alone.
-Falls back to rule-based scoring if no model file is present.